AnthonyAlade/SQL_PROJECT/README.md

 ### Example Query

--- Analyzing total cases vs. total deaths
+- Analyzing total cases vs. total deaths

--- SHOWS LIKELIHOD OF DYING IF YOU CONTRACT COVID IN YOUR COUNTRY
+- SHOWS LIKELIHOD OF DYING IF YOU CONTRACT COVID IN YOUR COUNTRY

+SELECT location , date, total_cases , total_deaths ,

-SELECT location,date,total_cases,total_deaths,(total_deaths/total_cases)*100 AS DEATHPERCENTAGE
+(total_deaths/total_cases)*100 AS DEATHPERCENTAGE

 FROM CovidDeaths$